ashikCodecamper/challenges-2019/README.md

 # Pathao Challenge 2019

-Pathao challege 2019 is designed to test your wits and intellect.
-We want to see how god you are at tackling our day to day challenges & direct recuitment opportunity for top performers.
+Pathao challenge 2019 is designed to test your wits and intellect.
+We want to see how good you are at tackling our day to day challenges & it offers direct recruitment opportunity for top performers.

 ## Directives
 - Project must be forked from and hosted on GitHub & privately shared with pathao.